Restaurant Manager Duties Checklist

 4. Keeping guests happy

 Delighting customers is the whole reason your restaurant exists.
-Why?
-Because if you fail to delight them, your restaurant won’t be around very long.
-So focus on guest satisfaction.
-Every interaction is important.
-The atmosphere, the level of cleanliness, the customer service, and the quality of the food.
-These are all things a restaurant manager should keep a close eye on.
+If you fail to delight them, your restaurant won’t be around long.
+So, focus on guest satisfaction.
+Every interaction is important, including the atmosphere, the level of cleanliness, the customer service, and the quality of the food.
+A restaurant manager should keep a close eye on these things.

 5. Handling inventory management